CICE-Consortium/Icepack/README.md

 ## Documentation

 Detailed and searchable online documentation of Icepack can be found at https://readthedocs.org/projects/cice-consortium-icepack/ .

-The [Icepack readthedocs.org site](https://readthedocs.org/projects/cice-consortium-icepack/ ) has both the most up to date [HTML](http://cice-consortium-icepack.readthedocs.io/en/master/) and [PDF](https://media.readthedocs.org/pdf/cice-consortium-icepack/master/cice-consortium-icepack.pdf) documentation from the master branch of the CICE-Consortium repository as well as static documentation with each releases.
+This site has both the most up to date [HTML](http://cice-consortium-icepack.readthedocs.io/en/master/) and [PDF](https://media.readthedocs.org/pdf/cice-consortium-icepack/master/cice-consortium-icepack.pdf) living documentation from the master branch of the CICE-Consortium repository that will be updated regularly with code development.
+The site also has static documentation with each Icepack release.

-More information about Icepack documentation can be found on the [Icepack Documentation Wiki page] (https://github.com/CICE-Consortium/Icepack/wiki/Icepack-Documentation).
+More information about Icepack documentation can be found on the [Icepack Documentation Wiki page](https://github.com/CICE-Consortium/Icepack/wiki/Icepack-Documentation).

 ## More Information